LwazoShuku/hello-world/README.md

 ### Markdown

 Markdown Is A Lightweight And Easy-To-Use Syntax For Styling Your Writing.
-It includes conventions for
+It Includes conventions for

 ```markdown
 Syntax highlighted code block.